Particular/MassTransitShowcaseDemo/README.md

 ### Inspecting failures

-Navigate to [http://localhost:9090](http://localhost:9090) in a new tab, or click the `View in ServicePulse` button, to see the details on failures ingested by the platform.
+Navigate to [http://localhost:9090](http://localhost:9090) in a new tab, or click the `View Failures` button, to see the details on failures ingested by the platform.

 ![Service Pulse Dashboard](docs/service-pulse-dashboard-failed-messages.png "Message processing errors summary view")